Do I need a visa?

 1. Who needs a visa for Germany?

 Whether you need a visa to enter Germany depends largely on whether you, as a third-country national, are subject to the visa requirement .
-The general rule is: All foreign nationals who do not come from an EU member state require a visa or residence permit to enter Germany ( Section 4, Paragraph 1 of the Residence Act ).
+The general rule is: All foreign nationals who are not from an EU member state require a visa or residence permit to enter Germany ( Section 4 (1) of the Residence Act ).
 The Residence Act (AufenthG) provides the legal basis for this.
 However, as with many regulations, there are exceptions.

-Exempt from the visa requirement are, in particular, citizens of the European Union and certain other privileged groups such as diplomats or persons with immunity under international law ( Section 1, Paragraph 2, Nos.
+Exempt from the visa requirement are, in particular, citizens of the European Union and certain other privileged groups such as diplomats or persons with immunity under international law ( Section 1 (2) Nos.
 1–3 of the Residence Act ).
-If you are unsure whether you need a visa, we recommend checking your nationality as well as the intended purpose and duration of your stay.
+If you are unsure whether you need a visa, we recommend checking your nationality and the intended purpose and duration of your stay.
 One of our lawyers will be happy to assist you with this.

 2. Visa-free entry for short stays: The “positive staters”